 The steps customers take as they move from being aware of the travel opportunity to actually purchasing travel.

-The worth that a product or service has in the mind of the consumer that shapes how much he or she is willing to pay.
+The worth that a product or service has in the consumer's mind shapes how much he or she is willing to pay.

 Any form of tourism that can be consumed in a more responsible way.
-It minimizes negative economic, environmental and social impacts; generates greater economic benefits for local people and enhances the well-being of host communities, improves working conditions and access to the industry; involves local people in decisions that affect their lives and life chances; makes positive contributions to the conservation of natural and cultural heritage, to the maintenance of the world’s diversity; provides more enjoyable experiences for tourists through more meaningful connections with local people and a greater understanding of local cultural, social and environmental issues; provides access for physically challenged people; and is culturally sensitive, engenders respect between tourists and hosts and builds local pride and confidence.
+It minimizes negative social, economic and environmental impacts, generates greater economic benefits for local people and enhances the well-being of host communities, improves working conditions and access to the industry, involves local people in decisions that affect their lives and life chances, makes positive contributions to the conservation of natural and cultural heritage, embracing diversity, provides more enjoyable experiences for tourists through more meaningful connections with local people, and a greater understanding of local cultural, social and environmental issues, provides access for physically challenged people, and is culturally sensitive, encourages respect between tourists and hosts, and builds local pride and confidence.

-Search engine optimization (SEO) is different than social media optimization (SMO).
-In a nutshell, SEO optimizes your website for rankings with search engines through the use of select keywords, optimizing HTML and backend coding, meta description, alt tags, headers etc. SMO is about optimizing the content to increase brand and encourage sharing by your viewers through various social media channels.
+Search engine optimization (SEO) is different from social media optimization (SMO).
+In a nutshell, SEO optimizes your website for rankings with search engines through select keywords, optimizing HTML and backend coding, meta description, alt tags, headers etc. On the other hand, SMO is about optimizing the content to increase brand and encourage sharing by your viewers through various social media channels.

 Services represent a diverse group of intangible economic activities such as restaurants, hotels, shoe-shining, physiotherapy, computer repair, a home inspection before buying a house ... and the list goes on!

-An emerging and trending business concept based on the ability for individuals to rent or borrow good and services rather than buy them.
+An emerging and trending business concept is based on individuals' ability to rent or borrow goods and services rather than buy them.
 Leading examples that are shaping how we think about this business model are Airbnb and Uber.